AsyncHttpClient/async-http-client/README.md

 #### Blocking on the Future

 `execute` methods return a `java.util.concurrent.Future`.
-You can simply both the calling thread to get the response.
+You can simply block the calling thread to get the response.

 ```java
 Future<Response> whenResponse = asyncHttpClient.prepareGet("http://www.example.com/").execute();